Not sure if The Human Bean is right for you?

 Potential Mitigations

-- If a parent company exists and provides guarantees, an accountant should review their financial statements for stability.
+- When a parent company exists and provides guarantees, your accountant should review its financial statements for a complete picture of the system's stability.

 Predecessor History Issues